 Steve Cunningham has released a video demonstrating his alleged view that Tyson Fury used his gloves illegally for the first Deontay Wilder fight.

-The American, who dropped Fury in their 2013 clash at Madison Square Garden, has been highly vocal in recent days regarding the controversy.
+The American, who dropped Fury in their 2013 clash at Madison Square Garden, has recently been highly vocal regarding the controversy.

 Following clips released, mainly by United States-based YouTubers, airing their views that Fury’s gloves were tampered with – Cunningham has now joined the debate.